-Toilets: Disabled toilets on all three floors of Gatehouse Court, in Wilson Court, in auditorium, near music rooms, near bar/hall and opposite chapel.
+Toilets: Disabled toilets on all three floors of Gatehouse Court, in Wilson Court, in auditorium, near music rooms, in the Central Building near bar/hall, in the library and opposite the chapel.

 Assistance dogs are welcome.

 Computer facilities: Special hardware and software for visually-impaired users would be acquired as necessary.
 Please contact the IT Department for more information.

 Large print, Braille and audio: Large print letters and information on request.

-Signs and wayfinding: Good directional signposting around College.
+Signs and wayfinding: Good directional signposting and lighting around College.

-Lighting: Excellent lighting in chapel and hall, and generally around College.
+Lighting: Excellent lighting in chapel and the central building, and generally around College.